A Mighty Heart (film): Production

 A Mighty Heart was filmed primarily in India and France, during the summer and fall of 2006.
 Fearing for the safety of star Angelina Jolie and the rest of the cast and crew, the vast majority of the film, set in Karachi, was filmed in Pune, India.

-However, before production was officially announced, Winterbottom traveled with co-star Dan Futterman and a skeleton crew to Karachi for ten days of filming at actual locations from the events.
+Before production was officially announced, Winterbottom traveled with co-star Dan Futterman and a skeleton crew to Karachi for ten days of filming at actual locations from the events.

-The production also shot multiple scenes in Austin, Texas in early 2007, including a key sequence with Marianne Pearl giving an interview in a Karachi hotel.
+The production shot multiple scenes in Austin, Texas in early 2007, including a key sequence with Marianne Pearl giving an interview in a Karachi hotel.
 Also filmed in Austin were exteriors of the Pearl family house (set in Los Angeles) and scenes set at The Wall Street Journal offices in New York, which were filmed in the offices of the Austin American-Statesman.

 Box-office performance

 A Mighty Heart performed poorly at the box office, only earning a total revenue of $18 million compared to its production budget of $16 million.
 The film opened June 22, 2007 in the United States and Canada and grossed $3.9 million in 1,355 theaters its opening weekend, ranking #10 at the box office.
 It went on to gross $18,727,125 worldwide.
 As of December 16, 2007, the film has grossed an additional $5.4 million in DVD sales and rentals in the United States.